ZCHAnalytics/Azure_web_app_deployment/README.md

 ## 1. Provision and Deploy the Application Architecture

 ### 1.1.
 Breakdown of the process in three steps

 I need to package the app, provision the necessary hosting infrastructure and deploy the web app.
 This can be initiated with one command `azd up` that runs the three separate commands in sequence:

-1. `azd package` for packing web app
+a. `azd package` for packing web app
-2. `azd provision` for provisioning infrastructure
+b. `azd provision` for provisioning infrastructure
-3. `azd deploy` for deploying web app hosted on provisioned infrastructure
+c. `azd deploy` for deploying web app hosted on provisioned infrastructure

 For specifics and images check this file: [Provision and Deploy](1_node_app_deploy.ipynb)